 Some video clips were made to record the processes of making foot orthotics and molds.
 The main goal of the software is to design and build orthotic shells with 3D printers.
 The software also has the ability to make positive foot molds.
 However, we think no one would want to use 3D printers to make molds for production, since the process may be too expensive to use.

 Note how the orthotic is laid on the plate.
 You can make a choice about how to lay the orthotic in the MarkerBot software.
-If the orthotic is laid with the bottom-side down, the ‘supports’ are too much and they are hard to be cleaned.
+If the orthotic is laid with the bottom-side down, the supports are too much and they are hard to be cleaned off.
 So we used a different angle to lay the orthotic on the building plate.
-You may have noticed the problem: the front of the orthotic has very littler ‘supports’ and the orthotic lifts up at the front.
+You may have noticed the problem: the front of the orthotic has very few supports, so the orthotic lifts up at the front.
 When we have more experience in the future, we may have ideas about how to prevent such problems.
-We know that the orthotic made by a 3D printing company does not show any ‘supports’.
-So we know there are ways to deal with the ‘supports’ issue.
+We know that the orthotic made by a 3D printing company does not show any supports.
+So we know there are ways to deal with the supports issue.

-As in any new technology, there are still challenges ahead.
-We are still baffled by the fact that the 3D printed orthotic made through a prefessional 3D printing campany does not show ‘supports’ materials.
+As with any new technology, there are still challenges ahead.
+We are still baffled by the fact that the 3D printed orthotic made through a professional 3D printing campany does not show support materials.
 We emailed a designed OBJ file to the company and they created the orthotic for us.
 The types of material are different too.
-The material we used is called PLA and they used a different material (look and feel different).
+The material we used is called PLA and they used a different material (it looks and feels different).
 Please refer to the photo below.
-With the 3D printer we have, we have to use ‘supports’.
+With the 3D printer we have, we have to use supports.
 Without them, the printing process will end in trouble.
-We can rotate the orthotic to minimize the ‘supports’.
+We can rotate the orthotic to minimize the supports.
 If you do not want to handle the hassle from 3D printers by yourselves, you may want to contact a professional 3D printing company, at least to start with.

-Orthotic made by a prefessional 3D printing campany (with a OBJ file we desgined)
+Orthotic made by a professional 3D printing company (with a OBJ file we desgined).

-There are a lot of potentials with the new AOMS 3DPRN software.
+There ais a lot of potential with the new AOMS 3DPRN software.
 If you are interested in it or have any questions, please contact us.